Straintronics and twistronics in bilayer graphene: Moiré commensurability with twist and strain

 where $P=\left( \right)$ is the basis of the triangular lattice vectors.
 By combining then Eqs.~(\ref{matrix_1}) and (\ref{matrix_2}) we can relate the physical parameters ($\theta,\epsilon_{u/s},\phi,\epsilon_{b}$) to the eight integers ($i,j,k,l,m,n,q,r$) \cite{artaud_universal_2016}.

 The described procedure to obtain commensurate structures can be generalized to any arbitrary strain tensor, with the inclusion of lattice relaxation effects \cite{lai2025moire}.
 A detailed, step-by-step algorithm of how to obtain commensurate structures with any twist and strain, with some example solutions, can be found in the Secs.
-S1 and S2.
+S1 and S2 of the Supplemental Materials (SM) \cite{SM}.